QuizCraftCorporation/QuizGeneratorModel/README.md

 print(question.right_answers_indexes) # [2, 3]
 ```

-## Fast documentation table
+## Quick documentation
-Please only use the public methods described in this table.
+Please only use the public methods described in these tables.
 ### QuizGenerator
 | Method | Description |
 | --- | --- |